Join us on a journey to the stars and beyond

 At Peterson Planetarium, audiences of all ages can learn about the solar system, gaze at stars and even participate in STEM activities.
 Our programming serves a variety of community and University audiences.

-The planetarium is an educational outreach of the Science and Math Education Center and serves as a teaching facility for various university courses, as well as local school districts and the community.
+The planetarium offers educational outreach and serves as a teaching facility for various university courses, as well as local school districts and the community.
 The theatre seats 38 under a 24-foot projection screen dome.
 A Spitz 512 star projector was installed in 1996 and the entire facility was renovated in 2014, including the addition of hemispherical mirror projection to provide full dome audio video programming and a supplemental digital projector allowing digital media interaction.

 Peterson Planetarium Shows